 The software and models listed here were originally written in MATLAB 5 and Simulink 2, under Mac System 7-ish, starting in 1995(!).
-The software has been updated and tested regularly over the years, and is in daily use under MATLAB 2018a on macOS 10.9 and up (with some testing up through Windows 7).
+OMtools has been updated and tested regularly over the years, and is in daily use under MATLAB 2020b on macOS 10.14.6 and up (with some testing up through Windows 10).
 There are currently no show stoppers, though there may be some cosmetic issues.
 In some cases Simulink models may respond with a flurry of non-fatal warnings.
 I have tried to catch and fix these whenever possible while modifying the models for modern Simulink versions.
 If you wish, type "warning off" at the command line to suppress them (at your own peril!).(These files are zip-compressed archives.)

-OMtools is a set of functions (m-files) and figures written to aid in ocular-motor data retrieval, analysis, and display.
+OMtools is a set of command-line and GUI functions written to aid in ocular-motor data retrieval, analysis, and display.
 (I also have been developing a package that can control the Eyelink tracker system developed by SR-Research, Inc, when used with the Psychophysics toolbox.
 This requires MATLAB/PTB programming skills to create new experiments.
 If interested, email me for more information.)

 NOTE: Some functions require the MATLAB Signal Processing Toolbox.